 To this date, I have found the 751a has MORE features on it that are found on late model rigs.
 (Pre-2000).
 Comparing to other brands, I came out on top.
 If you have one of these rigs...KEEP IT!

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the ICOM IC-751A.
+We collect prices paid by real hams over the years to help you estimate the value of new a used ICOM IC-751A.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the ICOM IC-751A might be around:
+Based on historic data, today's second-hand price of the ICOM IC-751A is around: